From Spiritual Bypassing to Embodied Spirituality

 bypass spiritual shadow somatic trauma integration

-You’ve read the books, shared in circles, meditated, journaled, mastered yoga poses, and likely cried your way through many therapy sessions.
+You’ve read all the self-help books, shared in circles, meditated, journaled, mastered yoga poses, and likely cried your way through many therapy sessions.
 And yet something still feels stuck in your body and the trajectory of your life.

 You may not be able to put your finger on what it is but you know that you are not quite free: emotionally, physically, energetically, relationally, spiritually, etc…